 Whatever the scenario, the funds will have to be traced to their source to establish the Community versus the Separate Property interest.
 This method of "Tracing" the funds can require a Forensic accountant in some instances, when the valuations are complicated.
 A Retirement account or 401K are usually divided by a QDRO.

-Los Angeles Divorce Lawyer Tailors Nonadversarial Legal Solutions
+Beverly Hills Divorce Lawyer Tailors Nonadversarial Legal Solutions

 Property division does not have to follow a strict formula.
 There are flexible ways of arriving at an agreement that a family law judge will accept in your California divorce.
 The Law Office of Bradley S. Sandler A Professional Corporation can help ensure that you will obtain the fairest settlement while minimizing conflict.

 I am attorney Bradley S. Sandler, and my extensive experience practicing law in many practice areas has prepared me to help you navigate processes such as negotiations, mediation or litigation that will lead to a property division settlement.

 Whenever possible, I will aim to keep you in control of the processes as you and your soon-to-be-ex arrive at your own outcome.
 If the two of you do not come to a decision about how to divide your assets, I can represent you in mediation or I can offer my services as an impartial mediator.
 My insights and experience can help you reach an agreement that will help you move forward with as few lingering burdens as possible after the divorce.